goauthentik/authentik/website/docs/add-secure-apps/flows-stages/stages/identification/index.md

 ## Password stage

-To prompt users for their password on the same step as identifying themselves, a password stage can be selected here.
-If a password stage is selected in the Identification stage, the password stage should not be bound to the flow.
+To prompt users for their password on the same step as identifying themselves, a Password stage can be selected here.
+If a Password stage is selected in the Identification stage, the Password stage should not be bound to the flow.

+## Captcha stage

+To run a captcha in the background while the user is inputting their identification, a Captcha stage can be selected here.
+If a Captcha stage is selected in the Identification stage, the Captcha stage should not be bound to the flow.

 ## Enrollment/Recovery Flow